intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 than it is to deal with the consequences of workarounds.

-Early implementations of protocols have a stronger obligation to closely follow specifications as their behavior will affect all subsequent implementations.
+Early implementations of protocols have a stronger obligation to closely follow specifications, as their behavior will affect all subsequent implementations.
 In addition to specifications, later implementations will be guided by what existing deployments accept.
 Tolerance of errors in early deployments is most likely to result in problems.
 Protocol specifications might need more frequent